 In originating loans for sale, CountryPlace issues interest rate lock commitments ("IRLCs") to prospective borrowers and third-party originators.
-These IRLCs represent an agreement to extend credit to a loan applicant, or an agreement to purchase a loan from a third-party originator, whereby the interest rate on the loan is set prior to loan closing or sale.
+These IRLCs represent an agreement to extend credit to a loan applicant, whereby the interest rate on the loan is set prior to loan closing or sale.
 These IRLCs bind CountryPlace to fund the approved loan at the specified rate regardless of whether interest rates or market prices for similar loans have changed between the commitment date and the closing date.
 As such, outstanding IRLCs are subject to interest rate risk and related loan sale price risk during the period from the date of the IRLC through the earlier of the loan sale date or IRLC expiration date.
 The loan commitments generally range between 30 and 180 days; however, borrowers are not obligated to close the related loans.
 As a result, CountryPlace is subject to fallout risk related to IRLCs, which is realized if approved borrowers choose not to close on the loans within the terms of the IRLCs.
-As of April 1, 2017, CountryPlace had outstanding IRLCs with a notional amount of \$17.4 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging.
+As of March 31, 2018, CountryPlace had outstanding IRLCs with a notional amount of \$13.8 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging.
 The estimated fair values of IRLCs are based on quoted market values and are recorded in other assets in the consolidated balance sheets.
-The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage or IRLCs that will result in closed mortgage loans.
+The fair value of IRLCs is based on the value of the underlying loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage or IRLCs that will result in closed loans.
 The initial and subsequent changes in the value of IRLCs are a component of current income.
-Assuming CountryPlace's level of IRLCs is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's obligations by approximately \$0.4 million.
+Assuming CountryPlace's level of IRLCs is held constant, a 1% increase in average interest rates would decrease the fair value of CountryPlace's obligations by approximately \$226,000.